 Only the options that apply to your data appear.
 For example, if you only know the location of a feature, you can only use a single symbol or heat map but not size or color.
 However, if you have categorical or numeric information attached to those locations, smart mapping presents many other styling choices.

-8. The check mark Check mark indicates the current styling of the layer.
+- The check mark indicates the current styling of the layer.
 Click Select to choose a different style.

 Tip: